• 2024 Photos

 Wamego, KS

-On March 23 & 30, the chorus is asked to report at 1:30 to warm up before we rehearse with the orchestra.
+On February 22 and March 1, the chorus is asked to report at 1:30 to warm up before we rehearse with the orchestra.
 The combined chorus and orchestra rehearsals can last until 5:00 pm.

 Chorus History